PonyFest/website/content/pages/schedule.md

 Join Peter New, voice of Big McIntosh, for an hour of... himself!

 ## How to Con - Behind the Scenes of Making Cons Work
-<p class="panelist">Dexanth, Shir Goldbird, Simul, Tyler Gray</p>
+<p class="panelist">Dexanth, Shir Goldbird, Simul, TekCharlie, Tyler Gray</p>

-A panel of convention organizers featuring Simul of EFNW, Shir of BronyCon, Tyler of HarmonyCon, and perhaps more discuss the ins and outs of how to create a con from the ground up and how to keep them working in an evolving fandom.
+A panel of convention organizers featuring Simul of EFNW, Shir of BronyCon, Tyler of HarmonyCon, and TekCharlie of WCPC/PVCF discuss the ins and outs of how to create a con from the ground up and how to keep them working in an evolving fandom.

 ## IDW Artists Extravaganza